tomjridge/tjr_simple_earley/docs/tjr_earley.md

 // FIXME \toc // FIXME or pass through to raw latex?

+// FIXME this should be updated to match the experimental code which is shorter

 \section(Introduction) // --------------------------------------------------

 This is a version of Earley's algorithm which was essentially derived